 The duties, responsibilities and authorities of the Nomination Committee are clearly communicated in our written Terms of Reference as displayed on our corporate website.
 These include, but are not limited to, the following:

-- reviewing the structure, size and composition of the Board compared to its current position and make recommendations to the Board with regard to any changes - identifying and nominating candidates for approval by the Board to fill Board vacancies, considering candidates on merit and against objective criteria and with due regard to the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position - considering succession planning for the directors and senior executives in the course of its work, accounting for the challenges and opportunities facing the Group, and the skills and expertise needed on the Board and by the Group in the future - evaluating the balance of skills, knowledge, experience, and diversity on the Board - carry out a biennial performance evaluation of the Board, its Committees, and individual directors
+- reviewing the structure, size and composition of the Board compared to its current position and make recommendations to the Board with regard to any changes - identifying and nominating candidates for approval by the Board to fill Board vacancies, considering candidates on merit and against objective criteria and with due regard to the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position - · considering succession planning for the directors and senior executives in the course of its work, accounting for the challenges and opportunities facing the Group, and the skills and expertise needed on the Board and by the Group in the future - · evaluating the balance of skills, knowledge, experience, and diversity on the Board - · carry out a biennial performance evaluation of the Board, its Committees, and individual directors

-Members, including the Chairman, are appointed to the Committee by the Board.
-The Nomination Committee comprises Hugh McCullough (Chair), John Doris and Patrick Purcell.
-The Board is satisfied that the members of the Committee are Independent.
-The biographical details of each member are set out on pages 32 to 34.
+Members, including the Chairman, are appointed to the Board Performance Evaluation Committee by the Board.
+The Nomination Committee comprises The Board engaged an external party to conduct a performance Hugh McCullough (Chair), John Doris and Patrick Purcell.
+The review of the Board and its committees in 2021.
+The Board will Board is satisfied that the members of the Committee are Independent.
+The biographical details of each member are set have another independent review carried out in H1 2023. out on pages 32 to 34.
 Only members of the Committee have the right to attend Committee meetings, however, the Chief Executive Officer and external advisers may be invited to attend, as and when appropriate.
 The Company Secretary or his nominee acts as the Secretary to the Committee.